Bone Mineral Densitometry

 Overview of Bone Mineral Densitometry

-Saint Mary’s Health Care offers Bone Mineral Densitometry (BMD, or simply a Bone Density Test) at two convenient locations in Grand Rapids, Michigan.
+Mercy Health Saint Mary’s offers Bone Mineral Densitometry (BMD, or simply a Bone Density Test) at two convenient locations in Grand Rapids, Michigan.
 BMD is a quick, easy method of measuring bone mineral density with a low-dose X-ray.
 The procedure commonly involves scanning the forearm, lower back, and hip to measure the density of specific minerals (i.e. calcium) in order to estimate the strength of your bones to determine if your bones are becoming less dense (osteopenia) as you grow older.

-The primary use of BMD is to diagnose or screen for osteoporosis.
+The primary use fof BMD is to diagnose or screen for osteoporosis.
 Low bone mineral density (BMD) independently predicts fracture risk in men and women.
 Dual-emission X-ray absorptiometry (DEXA) is the gold standard to measure BMD, and can easily and precisely measure BMD at several skeletal sites with trivial radiation exposure.